 No channel is started.
 This is done by calling ssh_connection:session_channel/[2, 4].

 The NegotiationTimeout is in milli-seconds.
-The default value is infinity.
+The default value is infinity or the value of the connect_timeout option, if present.
 For connection timeout, use the option connect_timeout.